ankitapuri/pixelvibe/Readme.md

 1. Variable canvas size as per user requirement
 2. Choice of colors for user
 3. A drop-down menu for
-  ->Brush of varying sizes
+-  Brush of varying sizes
-  -> Eraser for clearing
+-  Eraser for clearing
-  ->Undo feature
+-  Undo feature
-  ->Delete feature to clear the screen
+-  Delete feature to clear the screen
-  -> color fill to fill up the page
+-   color fill to fill up the page
 4. Signin / sign up page
 5. Forgot password feature
 6. Can change the password when required